 For smaller muscle groups such as biceps, triceps, shoulders, calves, and abs that don't tax the CNS quite as much go with a 30 to 60 second rest period between sets.
 For larger muscle groups such as chest, back, and thighs where multi-joint exercises dominate and have the potential to tax the CNS go with 90 seconds to two minutes.

 Again, as with many of these principles listed here feel free to play around with lengths of rest periods from time to time.

-Don't think a couple of hard training sessions per week will cut it.
-You will need razor like focus and a will to keep going back to the gym and hammer away at the weights day after day, week after week and month after month.
+don't think a couple of hard training sessions per week will cut it.
+You will need a razor like focus and a will to keep going back to the gym and hammer away at the weights day after day, week after week and month after month.
 Nothing beats consistency.